-Urge state and federal officials to deny the NEXT proposal.
+Urge local, state, and federal officials to reject additional permits for the NEXT refinery project.

 This FAQ addresses basic questions about Houston-based NEXT Renewable Fuels LLC which proposes to build a renewable diesel refinery at Port Westward, a critical bend in the Columbia River estuary near Clatskanie.